 Now that you understand my intent, perhaps you all will appreciate this next part.
 A few days ago, I ordered a new set of RCA cables.
 Why?
 To created a tape loop of course!
 What a tape loop does is it allows your turntable, receiver and tape deck to communicate with one another.
 The benefit of this is you will now be able to take all those awesome records you’ve accumulated, and make mix-tapes for your analogue-loving friends!
 This week, I’ve started doing just that.
 I can honestly say it’s been a lot of fun.
-I’ve got tapes lined up that I want to make for my wife.
-For my best friend Joe, and even for a few of my fellow vinyl community members.
-One of the old school ways of sharing music is back for me, and I can honestly say it feels so very right.
+I’ve got tapes lined up that I want to make.
+Simply put, it’s one of the old school ways of sharing music is back for me, and I can honestly say it feels so very right.

 What’s really special, and cool about the vinyl communities that’s developed over these last few months is that we aren’t all here for the same reasons.
 Some of us are here because we are stone cold vinyl addicts.
 Some of us are here because we wanted to make friends.
 Some of us just wanted to be part of a community.
 What I know we can all agree on is that we all love music, and we all want to share it with one another in the name of spreading kindness, friendship and of course the tunes.
 That is precisely why I love making mix-tapes.
 With all that being said, if you are going to dig into your record collection with the intent of making a mix-tape, there are three simple rules you should follow.

 First, the order matters.
-In an age of Apple Music and Spotify I know many of you tend to ‘shuffle’ so the idea of a well thought-out order has become meaningless, but trust me – it matters.
+In an age of Apple Music and Spotify I know many of you tend to ‘shuffle’ so the idea of a well-thought-out order has become meaningless, but trust me – it matters.
 When artists record their music, they designed the second song for a set of ears which have already heard the first song.
-A true mix-tape isn’t just bunch of your favorite songs.
-It’s a track list of music which is designed with intent for your listener to hear in a specific order.
+A true mix-tape isn’t just a bunch of your favorite songs.
+It’s a tracklist of music which is designed with intent for your listener to hear in a specific order.

 “If only the spectator or auditors are infected by the feelings which the author has felt, it is art.”